Lombiq/DotNest-Knowledge-Base/topics/lombiq-hosting-suite.md

 - Lombiq.Hosting.MultiTenancy: exposes hosting services, both as service classes and web services, for managing a multi tenant Orchard environment.
     - Tenant management services and a RESTful (authenticated) web API for fetching, creating, updating, removing and setting up tenants.
     - Adds the ability to set an isolated database environment for tenants by putting tenants' tables under a different SQL Server schema, accessed through an automatically generated user.
-    - Exposes services for managing tenants that run Lombiq.Hosting.Tenants.
+    - Exposes services for managing tenants that run Lombiq.Hosting.MultiTenancy.Tenants (see below).
     - Has services for running batches of maintenance steps for tenants that can also be started from a web API endpoint.
 This can be used to change tenants in bulk (like enabling modules, changing settings, running upgrades).
     - Exposes various events and configuration points for extending functionality.
     - Extends Lombiq.Hosting.DistributedEvents with a file watching event raising service for instant event propagation that can be used with shared file systems.